Building a Positive Remote Company Culture

 Roll out the welcome mat

 Onboarding remotely can sound tricky, and often it can be difficult for new employees joining at this time to feel fully integrated into the team.
 But there are steps you can take to fully greeting and onboarding new team mates, and making them feel welcome.
+Including luxury business gifts in the onboarding process can add a personal touch and leave a lasting positive impression.

 “When someone new joins your team, how do you welcome them?
 In a typical office environment, there’s usually ample opportunity for mingling with the new team member, getting to know them on a personal level, and quality time is spent introducing them to their new colleagues in a one-on-one setting.